 Manual maintenance projects killing productivity

 Prior to Moderne, this insurance company treated software maintenance activities as large projects, with each type of change reflecting a story (one for each repository impacted).
-For example, they had to prioritize a Spring Boot version upgrade to secure their code from the Spring4Shell vulnerability.
+For example, in Q2 they had to prioritize a Spring Boot version upgrade to secure their code from the Spring4Shell vulnerability.
 This was entered as 32 different stories—one per repository.
 It also required a developer per repository who was the ‘migration expert’ for the update.
 This was someone familiar with the current Spring Boot version and knowledgeable about the steps needed to upgrade to the secure version.

 Automated code maintenance with Moderne